 The Mandarin Museum provides 1210 sq. ft. of exhibit space with permanent and temporary exhibits focusing on various aspects of Mandarin’s unique history along the St. Johns River.

+The first point of interest is a timeline of events from Mandarin’s beginnings as a Timucuan village to modern times.
+Other installations focus on prominent individuals and events, including the famed author and abolitionist Harriet Beecher Stowe, who wintered in Mandarin from 1867 to 1884.
 The Mandarin Museum also has a rotating gallery that exhibits both modern and past artists who lived in or were inspired by the Mandarin community.
-Featured artists in 2017 include John Kenning, Gary Garrett, Bruno Alberts and Mary Atwood.
+Featured artists in 2017 included John Kenning, Gary Garrett, Bruno Alberts, and Mary Atwood.